Commuter rail: South Asia

 Kolkata Suburban Railway is the largest suburban railway network in India.

-In India, commuter rail systems are present in major cities and form an important part of people's daily lives.
-Mumbai Suburban Railway, the oldest suburban rail system in Asia, carries more than 7.24 million commuters on a daily basis which constitutes more than half of the total daily passenger capacity of the Indian Railways itself.
+In India, commuter rail systems operate in major cities and play an important role in people's daily lives.
+Mumbai Suburban Railway, the oldest suburban rail system in Asia, carries more than 7.24 million commuters daily, accounting for more than half of Indian Railways' total daily passenger capacity.
 Kolkata Suburban Railway, one of the largest suburban railway networks in the world, consists of more than 450 stations and carries more than 3.5 million commuters per day.
-The Chennai Suburban Railway along with the Chennai MRTS, also covers over 300 stations and carries more than 2.5 million people daily to different areas in Chennai and its surroundings.
-Other commuter railways in India include the Hyderabad MMTS, Delhi Suburban Railway, Pune Suburban Railway and Lucknow-Kanpur Suburban Railway.
+The Chennai Suburban Railway, along with the Chennai Mass Rapid Transit, also covers over 300 stations and carries more than 2.5 million people daily to different areas in Chennai and its surroundings.
+Other commuter railways in India include the Hyderabad Multi Modal Transport System, Delhi Suburban Railway, Pune Suburban Railway, and Lucknow-Kanpur Suburban Railway.

-In 2020, Government of India approved Bengaluru Suburban Railway to connect Bengaluru and its suburbs.
-It will be unique and first of its kind in India as it will have metro like facilities and rolling stock.
+In 2020, the Government of India approved Bengaluru Suburban Railway to connect Bengaluru and its suburbs.
+The Bengaluru suburban railway is currently under construction.
+It will be unique and the first of its kind in India, featuring metro-like facilities and rolling stock.

 In Bangladesh, there is one suburban rail called the Chittagong Circular Railway.
-Another suburban railway called the Dhaka Circular Railway is currently proposed.
+Another suburban railway, the Dhaka Circular Railway, is currently under proposal.

 Karachi in Pakistan has a circular railway since 1969.
+Ahmedabad also will have a proposed Ahmedabad Suburban railway which will connect the city of Ahmedabad and Gandhinagar like the Chennai Suburban Railway.